A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Mathematical theory of the real-space grid method

 Thus,

-As a result, roughly speaking the error depends linearly on the pointwise truncate error of the Fourier series expansions of both $V u$ and $u$, which decays exponentially as $N$ increases (e.g., Childs et al. \cite{Childs.2022}), and on the simulation time $t^{1/2}$.
+As a result, roughly speaking the error depends linearly on the pointwise truncation error of the Fourier series expansions of both $V u$ and $u$, which decays exponentially as $N_0$ increases (e.g. Childs et al. \cite{Childs.2022}), and on the square root of the simulation time $t^{1/2}$.
 Compared to Method 1, the error bound here needs additionally a stronger norm and linear dependence on $L^{D/2}$.
-However, we do not know whether this upper bound is sharp or not, and actually by noting that $(\frac{L}{N})^D \sum_{\mathbf{\ell}\in [\tilde N]^D} |f(\mathbf{p}_{\mathbf{\ell}})|^2 \to \|f\|_{L^2}^2$ as $N \to \infty$, we find that the ratio of the upper bounds for Method 2 and Method 1 should go to a constant as $N\to \infty$.
+However, we do not know whether this upper bound is sharp or not, and actually by noting that $(\frac{L}{N_0})^D \sum_{\mathbf{l}\in [\tilde N_0]^D} |f(\mathbf{p}_{\mathbf{l}})|^2 \to \|f\|_{L^2}^2$ as $N_0 \to \infty$, we find that the ratio of the upper bounds for Method 2 and Method 1 should go to a constant as $N_0\to \infty$.